English at Poppleton Road Primary School

 To provide children with a breadth of reading opportunities we use a range of reading texts and text progression maps out different genres to ensure a wide range and exposure.
 We ensure that fiction and non-fiction texts are linked and that these reading experiences lead directly to writing outcomes.

 We are extremely lucky to have our fantastic library, which every class from Reception to Year 6 visit regularly to share stories and borrow books from our well-stocked shelves.
-Home reading books are carefully matched to reading ability and we offer children access to online reading and phonics resources such as Bugclub and Reading Eggs.
+Home reading books are carefully matched to reading ability and we offer children access to online reading and phonics resources such as Bugclub and Twinkl Go!

 The children’s love for reading is celebrated in school and at home through rewards and prizes.

 Throughout their time at Poppleton Road , children are taught to write in a variety of genres.
 Within the Reception setting, children are encouraged to begin making marks on paper, before learning correct letter formation and using their understanding of phonics to build words.
-In Reception the children begin this journey be following “Squiggle whilst your Wiggle” which is part of the Spread the Happiness EYFS scheme.
+In Reception the children begin this journey be following “Squiggle whilst your Wiggle” which is part of these EYFS scheme.
 As they move into Key Stage 1, the children build on their phonetic understanding to spell a wider range of words and to begin combining these words to form sentences, and use their imaginations to start telling stories, recount events and compose fictional pieces.
+Dictation sentences are used to consolidate key words and sounds that the children have learnt in phonics.
+Colourful Semantics is used across EYFS- Y6 to support and scaffold writing where appropriate.

 In Key Stage 2, there is more focus on developing the child’s narrative voice by exposing them to a wealth of rich, inspiring texts.
 There is an emphasis on the audience and purpose for writing and encouraging children to adapt their writing accordingly.
 Throughout their learning journey, children build their skills before publishing their final independent piece.

-Across all classes teachers use and adapt The Writing Project sequence to write longer pieces of writing and embedded in this process in drafts and editing and the children use CUPS and ARMS to constantly improve their work.
+Across all classes teachers use and a 3 phase sequence to write longer pieces of writing and embedded in this process is drafts and editing and the children use CUPS and ARMS to constantly improve their work.

 Without words our curriculum wouldn’t exist.
 There is as strong focus, in every year group, to expose children to new words and ensure that there is a breadth of vocabulary taught and revisited.
 Exploring, clarifying and using vocabulary is at the centre of lessons across the wider curriculum and we have an ongoing commitment to close ant vocabulary gaps.